Getting Started#

 • A C++14 compiler.
 On Windows, MSCV is not supported, so something like MinGW GCC is required.

-• The Gnu make utility for *nix or mingw32-make for Windows
+• The Gnu make utility.
+On Windows, make or mingw32-make can be used

 Here are complete instructions by platform for installing both, from the CmdStan installation instructions.